-Leto suggests approaching needlework as an athletic event.
+Leto suggests approaching needlework with arthritis as an athletic event.
 “Warm up your hand in some way first.”
 Soaking hands and wrists in warm water prior to picking up a needle helps some of her patients.
 Then approach the activity like a sprinter, not a marathoner, and stitch in short sessions.
 Here are more smart needlework tricks from experts.

 Knitting’s Still Doable